julienreszka/julienreszka/notes/10-Popular-myths-about-automation-DEBUNKED.md

 Therefore, clearly, automation doesn't lead to higher carefulness (as measured by the number of traffic accidents per km).

+## Conclusion

+While automation brings many benefits (lower unemployment, higher life expectancy, lower number of homicides, etc) it also brings many drawbacks (lower employee well being, lower carefulness, etc).

+I will let you decide whether or not the benefits of automation outweigh the drawbacks of automation.

 <hr>

 This is a work in progress.